 What options in reinstating the loan and re-obtaining our property?
 We have not seen a copy of the note, only in writing in the judgment from the court documents, stating that Deutsche is the registered holder of Ameriquest Mortgage Securities Inc. Asset-Backed Pass Through Certificates.

 It is not at all uncommon for no one to show up at the sheriff's sale and for the bank to buy the property for what it's owed.
 At this point re-instating the loan is not an option.
 Your rights to the house have been foreclosed.
-You may try to contact Deutsche Bank to try to get a lease-back or you...Read more »
+You may try to contact Deutsche Bank to try to get a...Read more »

 US Bank sent five brothers company to landlord property having no title while in foreclosure and had tenant locked out without prior notice and said agent told police to arrest for trespass as US BANK was the owner although all public records and court case show that landlord is still the owner of...
 Read more »